-The company intends to provide all relevant information to the public.
-The Republika Srpska Motorway Company will disclose its environmental and social policy and grievance mechanism to the public.
-Information on public disclosure (with list of documents disclosed and addresses) will be published in daily newspaper.
-All interested parties will be able to find all the listed information below on the company's website (www.autoputevirs.com) as of June 15, 2011.
-In addition, the company will make available hard copies of these documents at the following locations:
+The company provided all relevant information to the public.
+The Republika Srpska Motorway Company disclosed its environmental and social policy and grievance mechanism to the public.
+Information on public disclosure (with list of documents disclosed and addresses) were published in daily newspaper.
+All interested parties were able to find all the listed information below on the company's website (www.autoputevirs.com) as of June 15, 2011.
+In addition, the company made available hard copies of these documents at the following locations: